Diary of an adventure travel by motorbike in Tunisia and on the Sahara waves

 FROM DESERT TO FLOOD

 The morning after some bad weather we decide to make changes to our itinerary.
-We salute Mustafa with a small gift that fills him with happiness – the spotlights from my motorcycle, which he immediately transforms into lighting for his bar – and in the afternoon we resume our journey heading to Matmata.
+We salute Mustafa with a small gift that fills him with happiness – the spotlights from my motorcycle, which he immediately transforms into lighting for his bar – and in the afternoon we resume our travel by motorbike in Tunisia heading to Matmata.
 The path is narrow and treacherous, I end up in the sand several times and fall.
 Andrea sends the others ahead which sets the path for me.

 I regain speed and reach the rest of the group in no time.
 At Matmata there is a room in the rocks and a dinner with “chorba” and excellent chicken cous cous.
 When we awake the following morning it’s cold and the motorcycles have problems.
 We can still reach the fortified village of Ksar Hallouf and sleep in a cave on mattresses lying on the ground.
 At breakfast, we are roused by hot buns, homemade honey and jams, but it rains again, the wind blows and Riccio’s health is poor.